ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 The following example demonstrates how to subclass `ORKOrderedTask` to provide a different set of steps depending on the user's answer to a Boolean question.
-Although the code shows the step after step method, a corresponding implementation of "step before step" is usually necessary.
+Although the code shows the step-after-step method, a corresponding implementation of "step-before-step" is usually necessary.

 ``````